mjordan/islandora_workbench_docs/docs/development_guide.md

 You can also check a specific file by replacing the `.` with the filename.

-Also provide tests where applicable.
+Also provide tests where applicable (see "Writing tests", below).
 Tests in Workbench fall into two categories:

-* Unit tests that do not require a live Islandora instance.
+1. Unit tests that do not require a live Islandora instance.
     * Unit tests in `tests/unit_tests.py` (run with `python3 tests/unit_tests.py`)
     * Unit tests for Workbench's Drupal fields handlers in `tests/field_tests.py` (run with `python3 tests/field_tests.py`)
-* Integration tests that require a live Islandora instance running at `https://islandora.traefik.me/`
+1. Integration tests that require a live Islandora instance running at `https://islandora.traefik.me/`
     * `tests/islandora_tests.py`, `tests/islandora_tests_check.py`,  `tests/islandora_tests_hooks.py`, and `tests/islandora_tests_paged_content.py` can be run with `python3 tests/islandora_tests.py`, etc.
     * The Islandora Starter Site deployed with [ISLE](https://github.com/Islandora-Devops/isle-dc) is recommended way to deploy the Islandora used in these tests.
 Integration tests remove all nodes and media added during the tests, unless a test fails.
 Taxonomy terms created by tests are not removed.
     * Some integration and field tests output text that beings with "Error:."
 This is normal, it's the text that Workbench outputs when it finds something wrong (which is probably what the test is testing).
 Successful test (whether they test for success or failure) runs will exit with "OK".
 If you can figure out how to suppress this output, please visit [this issue](https://github.com/mjordan/islandora_workbench/issues/160).

-* If you want to run the tests within a specific class, include the class name as an argument like this: `python3 tests/unit_tests.py TestCompareStings`
+If you want to run the tests within a specific class, include the class name as an argument like this: `python3 tests/unit_tests.py TestCompareStings`

 ## Adding a new Drupal field type